awslabs/amazon-kinesis-connector-flink-state-migrator/README.md

 **What is the Apache Kinesis Connector?**

 The Apache Flink Kinesis Connector ([see on GitHub](https://github.com/apache/flink-connector-aws)) is supported by the Apache Flink community and the recommended Amazon Kinesis connector.
-Kinesis Connector that has a different package name than the old Kinesis connector: `org.apache.flink.streaming.connectors.kinesis.*`.

 **What is the problem this project solves?**